 Missouri Bee Day 2025

-Over 30 beekeeping lectures of varying subjects and complexity packed into one day.
+Over 30 beekeeping lectures of varying subjects and complexity packed into one day, including live apiary experiences.

 Click here to download the entire schedule*